thecodechemist99/borgsnap/README.md

 _REMOTE_BORG_PATH defaults to "borg1" for rsync.net.
 Set this to "borg" for normal remote borg destinations._

+_PRE_SCRIPT will run before taking a snapshot for each dataset.
+The example provided demonstrates how to run a command only for a specific dataset._

+_POST_SCRIPT will run bfter taking a snapshot for each dataset.
+The example provided demonstrates how to run a command only for a specific dataset._

 *set -e was removed, this fork of borgsnap will continue running if a command fails*